UniversalDependencies/docs/svalidation.md

 </div>

-# Relation advmod used for node that is nod ADV
+# Relation advmod used for node that is not ADV

 <b>DEBUGGING TEST.
 NONZERO HITS DOES NOT MEAN THE DATA IS INVALID.</b> Advmod is intended only for adverbs.
 Modifiers that are called adverbial in some traditional grammars, but are in fact prepositional or noun phrases, should be attached as nmod.